-If you want to succeed with real estate, the number one priority is for you to find motivated sellers, and lots of them.
+If you want to succeed in real estate, the number one priority is to find motivated sellers and lots of them.

 In my mind, a “motivated seller” is a property owner who is willing to do at least one of the following things:

-- Sell their property for a VERY low price (when I say low, I mean REALLY low.
-Think somewhere in the neighborhood of 10% – 30% of market value)
+- Sell their property for a very low price (I mean REALLY low… think somewhere in the neighborhood of 10% – 30% of market value).

-- Sell their property with VERY flexible terms (i.e. – we’re looking for a seller who will finance the property for you, require no money down, and charge 0% interest)
+- Sell their property with very flexible terms (i.e., sellers who will basically finance the property for you, require no money down, and charge 0% interest).

-If you want to make your next real estate investment a “sure thing”, you need to be in the position where you have virtually nothing to lose and everything to gain.
-The seller on the other hand, needs to be in a position where they are willing to lose everything and walk away from their property with very little or nothing to show for it.
+If you want to make your next real estate investment a “sure thing,” you need to be in a position where you have nothing to lose and everything to gain.
+On the other hand, the seller needs to be in a position where they are willing to lose everything and walk away from their property with little (if anything) to show for it.

 I know it sounds crazy.
-It might even sound impossible… but I’m going to explain to you exactly how I find these sellers on a regular basis and get them calling ME, asking me to buy their property for whatever price I feel like paying.
+Heck, it might even sound impossible… but I’m going to explain exactly how I find these sellers regularly and get them calling ME, asking me to buy their property for whatever price I feel like paying.

 It all starts with your ability to find a targeted list of property owners who are highly motivated to sell.

-There are several different ways to go about getting these lists, and depending on what areas of the United States you're working in, some methods can work better than others.
+There are several different ways to go about getting these lists.
+Depending on what areas of the United States you're working in, some methods can work better than others.

-What I'm looking for specifically is the county's delinquent tax list.
-This is a list that every county has, and it contains a GOLDMINE of information that can help you track down some of the most highly motivated sellers in that area (for more information on how to get your hands on this list, I explain it in great detail in this blog post).
+Specifically, I'm looking for the county's delinquent tax list.
+Every county has this list, and it's an absolute GOLD MINE of information that can help you track down some of the most highly motivated sellers in a given area.
+For more information on how to get your hands on this list, I explain it in great detail in this blog post.

 Working directly with the county has its pros and cons.

-The biggest benefit is that the data is as fresh and as accurate as it will ever be, because it's coming directly from the county's database in real time.
-This is an important point – because working with current and accurate data is CRUCIAL when doing a direct mail campaign.
-Without it, you could end up wasting a lot of time and money on mail that doesn't reach the right people (which can be detrimental to your results in every subsequent step in this process).
+The biggest benefit is that the data is as fresh and as accurate as it will ever be because it's coming directly from the county's database in real-time.
+This is important because working with current and accurate data is CRUCIAL when doing a direct mail campaign.
+Without it, you could end up wasting a lot of time and money on mail that doesn't reach the right people, which can be detrimental to your results in every subsequent step in this process.

-The downside is that many counties can be very difficult to work with.
-Some of the lists these counties provide (assuming you can get them at all) can present some MAJOR hassles when it comes to sorting and organizing them.
-It's not impossible (and in some cases, the county’s lists are fairly easy to work with), but there are definitely some counties around the country that make this a very cumbersome, time-consuming process.
+The downside is that many counties can be difficult to work with.
+Some of the lists these counties provide (assuming you can get them at all) can present some MAJOR hassles when sorting and organizing them.
+It's not impossible to get the job done, but some counties make this a very cumbersome, time-consuming process.

-I put together a comprehensive comparison of several of the data services in this blog post, so be sure to check it out if you're not sure who to work with.
+I put together a comprehensive comparison of several of the data services in this blog post, so check it out if you're not sure where to start.

-The downside to AgentPro247 was that some of the counties in their database (particularly, the ones in more rural areas) had data that was outdated and/or incomplete.
-For this reason, I found it wasn’t always the best solution in every county, but where it does work, it can work wonders.
+The downside to these kinds of data services is that some of the counties (particularly the more rural ones) may have outdated and/or incomplete databases.
+For this reason, I've found that even though most data services are far more convenient, they aren't always the best solution in every county.
+That said, where it does work, it can work wonders.

-As you can probably imagine, this data is used by many different people and companies to create bulk mailings.
-If you've ever gotten a piece of junk mail before, chances are – they found your name and information from this kind of information database that contains these public records.
+As you can imagine, many different people and companies use this data to create bulk mailings.
+If you've ever gotten junk mail before, chances are they found your name and information from this kind of public information database.

 Why Direct Mail Works

-We are going to be much smarter.
-You see – the goal isn't to have a massive number of recipients.
-The goal is to have quality recipients.
-If we want to get a higher response rate (and thereby, make our mail campaign more worthwhile), this will only happen by obtaining a quality list.
+The goal isn't to send out a massive volume of mail.
+The goal is to send our message to the right people.
+If we want to get a higher response rate (thus making our mail campaign more worthwhile), this will only happen by obtaining a quality list.

-As mentioned in the video above, AgentPro247 allows us to pick out specific types of properties and owners on a number of different levels.
-By doing so, we can put together a direct mail campaign that will get a MUCH better response rate than 1%.
-On average, my response rates are usually in the 5% – 10% range (and even higher on occasion).
+As mentioned in the video above, DataTree allows us to pick out specific types of properties and owners on a number of different levels.
+By doing so, we can put together a direct mail campaign that will get a MUCH better response rate than 1% because we're targeting the right kinds of people who need what we're offering them.
+On average, my response rates are usually in the 5-10% range (and even higher on occasion).

-It is very important to have current information and the right recipients on your list.
-If you don't apply any narrowing (or if you're working with outdated information), you'll end up wasting a lot of time and money.
+It is essential to have current information and the right recipients on your list.
+If you don't filter your list appropriately and/or you're working with outdated information, you'll end up wasting a lot of time and money.